Shirtless Sam Smith Shows Off 50-Pound Weight Loss On Paleo Diet

 A post shared by Sam Smith (@samsmithworld) on

 Smith, a former couch potato, also started exercising by lifting weights at the gym and being more active in his daily life.
-It has made a huge difference, he said.

-Sam has struggled weight his entire life, and confessed he has always been insecure about his body.
+Sam has struggled with weight his entire life, and confessed that he has always been insecure about his body.

 “I still feel pressured to look a certain way,” Smith told NME.
 “For women, the pressure in this industry is horrendous and it’s got to stop.
 But it’s the same for guys, even though they won’t speak about it.”

 “I want to be a voice for that: just because I’ve lost weight doesn’t mean that I’m happy and content with my body.
-Because of the media, and because of what I feel I should look like, it’s always going to be a battle in my head.”
+Because of the media and because of what I feel I should look like, it’s always going to be a battle in my head.”

 Smith, who’s openly gay, says songwriting gives him an outlet for his innate sadness.